 Can I use a tripod?
 Or other support?

-Although I often travel with my Gitzo tripod, the most practical support is the beanbag.
+The most practical support is the beanbag.
 You can buy them quite cheaply and take them to India empty.
 In the major parks like Ranthambhore and Bandhavgarh, you can even buy them locally.
 On arrival at the national parks, you can ask the lodge/hotel to fill the beanbag with rice or beans.
 Beanbags are perfect for use in a jeep, thrown around quickly on to the seat backs and roll bars.

 Another option is clamping your tripod head to the roll bars.
 Personally, I find this limiting.
 Another good option is the monopod.
 My latest acquisition is the Gitzo Carbon Monopod “Series 4” 6S.
-I needed something to support the 600mm while guiding in the small Gypsy Suzuki jeeps.
-If I’m guiding, I can’t just throw my beanbag wherever I want, so this gave me eye-level support from a fixed seated position.
+I needed something to support the 600mm while guiding in the small Gypsy Suzuki vehicles.
+If I’m guiding, I can’t just throw my beanbag wherever I want, so the monopod gave me eye-level support from a fixed seated position.
 It worked a treat!
 The large base foot adds stability to the rig, with my gimbal bolted on top for manoeuvring my 600mm.

 Tripods are awkward to set up in these small vehicles, unless you have the whole back to yourself.
 I certainly wouldn’t recommend them if you’re sharing.